rfshelley/Documentation/code-review-guidelines.rst

 Using ``synchronized`` incurs a performance overhead, and is highly unlikely to have any effect.
 It should not be used.

-When a SmartApp or Device Handler executes, it is executing on one of *n* available servers assigned for that location, where *n* is variable depending on location, current load, and other factors.
+When a SmartApp or Device Handler executes, it is executing on one of *n* available servers assigned for that Location, where *n* is variable depending on Location, current load, and other factors.
 Concurrent executions of the SmartApp or Device Handler are not guaranteed, or even likely, to be executing on the same server.
 Because of this, trying to force synchronous behavior by using ``synchronized`` would only work in the rare occurrence that a concurrent execution happens on the same server, yet it always incurs overhead.